Kordny/MFGMods/README.md

 - **StoryTimerFreeze**: Disables timer between text messages in story
 - **UnlimitedHomeButtons**: Allows unlimited use of buttons (such as My Room, Gacha) on home screen
 - **UnlimitedPaseli**: Disables PIN code prompts and lockout after spending PASELI
+- **KeypadUnscramble**: Unscrambles the keypad pin code keys when logging in
+- **SceneTurboSkip**: Skips some scenes to make playing faster

 ## MFGTileNumbers